ste7anste7an/LMS-ESP32/README.md

 *********************
 ```
 - connect a DUT
-- the test should be executed automatically
+- the test should be executed automatically as soon as the DUT gets power.

 ## Firmware